 Government Stimulus Efforts

-The U.S. Congress passed several acts early in the COVID-19 crisis to provide financial aid to families and businesses.
+Congress passed several acts early in the COVID-19 crisis to provide financial aid to families and businesses.

-The Coronavirus Preparedness and Response Supplemental Appropriations Act.
-It provided $8.3 billion to federal agencies to respond to the pandemic.
+The Coronavirus Preparedness and Response Supplemental Appropriations Act provided $8.3 billion to federal agencies to respond to the pandemic.
 Of that, $6.2 billion went to the Department of Health and Human Services for vaccine research.

-The Families First Coronavirus Response Act.
-It provided $3.5 billion in paid sick leave, insurance coverage of coronavirus testing, and unemployment benefits.
+The Families First Coronavirus Response Act provided $3.5 billion in paid sick leave, insurance coverage of coronavirus testing, and unemployment benefits.

-The Coronavirus Aid, Relief, and Economic Security Act (CARES Act).
-The $2 trillion aid package includes:
+The Coronavirus Aid, Relief, and Economic Security Act (CARES Act) was a $2 trillion aid package that included: